-Eighteen years ago, a Captain in the Indian Army laid down his life during the Kargil War.
+More than two decades ago, a Captain in the Indian Army laid down his life during the Kargil War.
 A symbol of bravery, he made the ultimate sacrifice for the nation.

 Captain Batra was inducted as a lieutenant in the 13 JAK Rifles on 6 December 1997.
 Two years hence, he was promoted to the rank of Captain during the Kargil conflict between India and Pakistan.

 One of the proudest sons of the soil, Captain Batra earned immortality on 7 July 1999 at the snow-clad peak of Point 4875 in Kargil, valiantly giving up his life to defend the country and his fellow soldiers.